solomonsjoseph/RePORTaLiN/docs/sphinx/user_guide/deidentification.rst

 Verification
 ~~~~~~~~~~~~~

-✓ Pattern detection for all PHI types
+✓ Detection for all PHI types

 ✓ Pseudonym consistency